git-shashwat/ipl-dashboard/README.md

 5. Lodash: **Utility functions** helped in making the code readable & easy to fix.

-## Bonus Points
+## Highlights
-1. Web-app in Vue.js ❌
-    + Developed with ReactJS although comfortable in learning as it has similar structure to ReactJS

-2. Optimizing loading time ✅
+1. Optimizing loading time ✅
     + I have added **fallback fonts in CSS** font-family to ensure that the text remains visible during the webfont load (Kumbh Sans in my case).
 This **improved the FCP Score**.
     + With **React's Virtual DOM**, rendering components is fast & thus the **LCP Score** for the dashboard is fast.
     + **Caching with Service worker** improved performance on subsequent loads.
     + Although the dashboard uses animations, I ensured **no major Layout shifts** & thus CLS is just 0.001.
     > Lighthouse Performance Score: 92

-3. Mobile responsive ✅
+2. Mobile responsive ✅
     + I have utilised bootstrap classes for flex & grid displays along with media queries at a few places
     + Table used in dashboard is also responsive.
     + I have avoided absolute sizing of fonts/containers wherever possible & instead used ***em*** & ***rem***
     > Responive across Desktop, Tablets & Mobile Phones

-4. Progressive Web App ✅
+3. Progressive Web App ✅
     + Installable
         - Uses HTTPS: Hosted on firebase hosting [`functions/index.js`]
         - Service worker registered: Using <a href="https://www.npmjs.com/package/workbox-webpack-plugin">workbox-webpack-plugin</a> [`build/webpack.config.client.prod.js`]